-SAFe was developed originally as a way to coordinate teams working together on projects.
+SAFe was originally developed to coordinate teams working together on projects.
 It is popular because it has provided a way for very large companies that could barely deliver in a year to deliver on a quarterly basis.
 This is a major improvement.
 But even for these companies it is far from what is possible.
-For companies under 500 people in the development group it is overkill and not Agile.
+For companies under 500 people in the development group it is overkill and rarely Agile.

 How FLEX Can Enhance and Simplify SAFe at the Same Time

 SAFe’s design flaws have made it more complicated than necessary.
 By viewing SAFe from a value stream perspective and by adding critical concepts not in SAFe (while removing their redefined, overloaded and confusing terms) results in more effectiveness while making things simpler.

 This part first shows why SAFe’s design inherently makes it more complicated than it should be.
 It then shows how to view SAFe as a value stream – making it easier to understand.
 Finally it shows how to combine FLEX with SAFe to make a more effective framework than SAFe alone.

 For those that want to do “SAFe by the book” I include a small section on how you can use some of FLEX’s concepts totally within the SAFe framework.
 This will enable standard SAFe training, getting some immediately improvement while setting the stage up for more improvement later.

 Please read these chapters if you haven’t read them already as concepts in them will be referred to repeatedly in this part:

 - The Business Case For Agility.
 This chapter introduces the Minimum Business Increment (MBI) an essential concept different from an MVP and not explicitly in SAFe.

 - What is flow?
 FLEX is based on achieving flow, it is important to understand what it is.

 - Lean Product Management.
 FLEX’s Lean Product Management is one thing that sets it far apart from SAFe.